 Memorial Service Ideas

-– What did your loved one like to do?
+– What was it that your loved one used to do?

-– What was he or she like as an individual?
+– What did he or she feel like as a person?

-– What was their profession and how did that shape their life?
+– What was their occupation, and how did it affect their lives?

-- Was he or she proud of their cultural or ethnic heritage?
+– Is he or she proud of their roots, whether cultural or ethnic?

 We’re Here to Advise, Assist, and Guide You

 We will pass the time helping to build a suitable memorial service for your loved one by using the above five questions as our reference.
 To learn the specifics of our memorial service preparation process, please contact us.

 Instead of choosing “the same old way” to do something, more families now choose to celebrate a loved one’s life.
 This move is seen by many funeral service workers as one of the many sacrifices made by “Baby Boomers” to social change.
 As baby boomers age and find themselves trying to prepare funerals for loved ones and themselves, they make funeral decisions based on principles that are distinct from previous generations, the National Funeral Directors Association says.
 Baby boomers see funerals as a valuable aspect of the mourning process and are searching for opportunities to make them significant.
 A celebration-of-life might be the right idea to expand on if you too want to make the funeral more engaging and emotionally meaningful for a loved one.